 - 1. All types of dishonesty including cheating, plagiarism, knowingly furnishing false information to the institution, and forgery. - 2.
 Intentional disruption or obstruction of teaching, administration, disciplinary proceedings, meetings and programs, or other college activities. - 3.
 Physical or verbal abuse of any person on college premises or at functions sponsored or supervised by the college. - 4.
 Sexual harassment of college faculty, staff members, or fellow students on college premises or at functions sponsored or supervised by the college (see sexual harassment policy). - 5.
 Theft or damage to college property or damage to the property of a member of the college community on the college premises. - 6.
 Theft or damage to property the college is responsible for at functions sponsored or supervised by the college. - 7.
 Failure to comply with directions of institutional officials acting in the performance of their duties. - 8.
 Failure to observe dress code guidelines. - 9.
-Violation of the law on college premises.
-This includes, but is not limited to, the use of alcoholic beverages and/or controlled dangerous substances (or being under their influence) on college premises.
+Violation of the law on school premises.
+This includes, but is not limited to, - a. possession of firearms on the college premises (this applies whether or not the student has a valid permit to carry a firearm and includes having a firearm on the student's person or stored within property on college grounds); and - b. the use of alcoholic beverages and/or controlled dangerous substances (or being under their influence) on college premises.